hiddenSymmetries/simsopt/docs/source/example_quasisymmetry.rst

 quasi-axisymmetry.
 There are two objective functions available in simsopt to achieve quasisymmetry, and both are demonstrated here.
-One objective function is :obj:`simsopt.mhd.vmec_diagnostics.QuasisymmetryRatioResidual`, based on the fact that :math:`(\vec{B}\times\nabla B
+One objective function is :obj:`simsopt.mhd.QuasisymmetryRatioResidual`, based on the fact that :math:`(\vec{B}\times\nabla B
 \cdot\nabla\psi)/(\vec{B}\cdot\nabla B)` is a flux function in quasisymmetry, demonstrated in the paper `arXiv:2108.03711
 <https://arxiv.org/pdf/2108.03711>`__.
 The other objective function,
-using :obj:`simsopt.mhd.boozer.Quasisymmetry`, is a more traditional one based on the Fourier modes in Boozer coordinates :math:`B_{m,n}` that break the symmetry.
-The recommended approach is to use :obj:`~simsopt.mhd.vmec_diagnostics.QuasisymmetryRatioResidual`, since it has the modest advantage of not requiring a transformation to Boozer coordinates, although both methods are effective.
+using :obj:`simsopt.mhd.Quasisymmetry`, is a more traditional one based on the Fourier modes in Boozer coordinates :math:`B_{m,n}` that break the symmetry.
+The recommended approach is to use :obj:`~simsopt.mhd.QuasisymmetryRatioResidual`, since it has the modest advantage of not requiring a transformation to Boozer coordinates, although both methods are effective.
 The first two examples on this page do not require the ``booz_xform`` package,